Understanding Our Impacts

-Brewing a K-Cup®pod requires energy and water.
+Brewing a K-Cup® pod requires energy and water.
 However, when it comes to limiting coffee waste, single-cup brewing may minimize negative value chain impacts.
-Typically, 15% of a pot of coffee is thrown out,** wasting the coffee, the water, and all of the underlying resources that went into making it.
+Typically 15% of a pot of coffee is thrown out,** wasting the coffee, the water, and all underlying resources that went into making it.

 *Chapagain, A.K., and Hoekstra, A.Y.
 (2007) The water footprint of coffee and tea consumption in the Netherlands, Ecological Economics 64(1): 109-118.

-Our GHG footprint details the impacts of our brewed beverages, with brewer energy use accounting for the largest portion of the footprint and our own operations (including roasting coffee, packaging lines, and offices) represent a small portion of the footprint (4.5%).
+Our GHG footprint (shown below) details the impacts of our brewed beverages.
+Brewer energy use (in homes and workplaces) accounts for the largest portion of the footprint (30.9%), and our own operations (including roasting coffee, packaging lines, and offices) represent a small portion of the footprint (4.5%).
 Even though our production levels have increased, we held emissions from our operations relatively stable between the 2012 and 2015 baseline footprints.